Cysharp/UniTask/README.md

 await task; // NG, throws Exception
 ```

-Store to the class field, you can use `UniTask.Lazy` that gurantee call multipletimes. `.Prevent()` allows for multiple calls (internally cached results).
+Store to the class field, you can use `UniTask.Lazy` that gurantee call multipletimes. `.Preserve()` allows for multiple calls (internally cached results).
 This is useful when multiple calls in a function scope.

 Cancellation and Exception handling
 ---